 I must admit, I didn’t test DigitalOcean as thoroughly as the other two providers, so you won’t get a good comparison of DigitalOcean here.
 Maybe I would have loved it if I stuck with it for longer, but my troubles with it started before I had even signed up.

-To be through, I did sign up for an account using a GitHub account for SSO as a workaround (and then changing to a username and password once I’d signed up), however, I still wasn’t impressed.
+To be thorough, I did sign up for an account using a GitHub account for SSO as a workaround (and then changing to a username and password once I’d signed up), however, I still wasn’t impressed.

 When spinning up machines they require that you specify “Production” or “Staging”.
 However, that’s not the division I use for managing my machines and feels like something that could be handled better using a more general concept like search-able “labels” or “tags” (also there’s no mention of this or if it actually does anything other than show a label in the docs).
 I also couldn’t add SSH keys through the API, I’d just get some generic error about the API token being wrong (it wasn’t, other API requests worked fine), the concept of segregating resources into “projects” only worked for certain resources, the docs were hard to navigate, etc.